-I’m so fed up with the Americanisation (is that a word?) of our voting system.
+I’m so fed up with the Americanisation (is that a word?) of the Australian voting system.
+Or, more correctly, the Americanisation of the way Australian politics are reported in Australian Media.
 Why the hell is there so much focus on the leaders of the 2 main parties (the Liberal/National Coalition, and Labor), and to a lesser extent on the “also rans” (e.g., the Greens)??

 It’s about time the media (and everyone else) stopped focussing on the leaders and their attributes (or lack thereof), and started focussing on the policy platforms of the political parties.
 The “leader” of the respective parties is nothing more than a mouth piece for the party policies.